The Decorative Arts

 US Department of State Diplomatic Reception Rooms

-Seifū Yohei ceramic vase detail
+Seifū Yohei ceramic vase detail, Private Collection

-Seifū Yohei Japanese ceramic fish bowl
+Seifū Yohei Japanese ceramic fish bowl, Private Collection

 Plate, Alcora Spain, 1749, Hispanic Society of America